msiden/gold_thief/README.md

 - [ ] Save game function
 - [x] Pause game function
 - [x] Player will be in immortal mode for a few seconds after passing out
-- [ ] Player must get a warning when a miner is close to one of the doors and might enter the room
+- [x] Player must get a warning when a miner is close to one of the doors and might enter the room
-    - Must also work for vertical exits
-    - Remove IDLE animation for warnings!
 - [ ] Sound effects
 - [ ] Music